Life Imitates Art: Greeted by Cézanne

 Living History

 The endurance of ways of life here have persisted across centuries of turmoil and war.
 You come across ancient ruins in almost every village and stonework dating back before the Caesars.
 The past is alive, along with the present.
-History is apparent even in street names in Aix, like Rue Verrerie/Anciano Carriero de la Jutarie, written in both modern French and older Provençal (or Occitan).
-It's in the many fairs and local festivals marking regional traditions and products.
-History lives also in the daily life of people who value living well: the well-prepared meal, the stylistic presentation, the attentively tended market stalls, the butcher who tells us not to miss the art show at the chateau.
-It's in the famous paintings depicting this region that still invite you into it, up close and personal.
+History is apparent even in street names in the region's main city of Aix-en-Provence.
+Names like Rue Verrerie/Anciano Carriero de la Jutarie, are written in both modern French and older Provençal (or Occitan).
+Traditions continue in the many fairs and local festivals marking local customs and products.
+History lives also in the daily life of people who value living well and do not rush: the well-prepared meal, the stylistic presentation, the attentively tended market stalls, the butcher who tells us not to miss a local art show It's in the famous artists who've lived in this regioin and paintings of this land that lure you to them.

 Ordinary Life Becomes Extraordinary

 Ordinary life becomes extraordinary for visitors here.
 Take shopping for daily goods as an example.
-It's so different here than my home routine of driving to big supermarkets and stocking up on a maximum of goods in a minimal amount of time and trips.
-Here, going to market is still a pleasure for our local neighbours, as well as ourselves.
+It's so different here than my home routine of driving to big supermarkets and stocking up on a maximum of goods in a minimal time.
+Here, going to market is still a pleasure for our local neighbours, as well as us.
 One explores and learns which particular market days are best for certain products in nearby towns.
 Local vineyards and cheese-producing farms invite sampling their products.
 Food, clothes, household goods, are all available at outdoor markets Of course, there are also large department stores and supermarkets, and of course they are useful.
 But they don't seem to detract from the importance of local markets to daily life.
 These make even routine shopping seem less a chore and more an artful excursion.
-Such customs break us out of our too-familiar routines.
+Such ordinary mindfulness reminds us that familiar routines needn't be dull.

 Life Becomes Art